RezaSaadatyar/SSVEP-based-EEG-signal-processing/README.md

       - Method 2: sub-bands corresponding to individual harmonic frequency bands
       - Method 3: sub-bands covering multiple harmonic frequency bands

     ***Multivariate synchronization index method (MSI):*** <br/>The MSI was proposed based on the theory of S-estimator.
 It calculates correlation based on the entropy of the normalized eigenvalues of a multichannel signal's covariance matrix.
-The estimation of the covariance matrix in the MSI method ignores the temporally local structure of samples.
+The estimation of the covariance matrix in the MSI method ignores the temporally local structure of samples.<br/>
+    ***Fast Fourier Transform (FFT)**<br/>

  *App5_Filter_CAR.m; App6_PSDA_a_trial.m:* :arrow_lower_right:<br/>